Movies

 Richard Sherman and his brother Robert Sherman were best known for creating the music for Mary Poppins.

-Richard M. Sherman, the composer known for creating iconic works of music alongside his brother, Robert Sherman, has passed away at age 95.
+Richard M. Sherman, the songwriter known for creating iconic works of music alongside his brother, Robert Sherman, has died at age 95.
 According to NPR, Sherman passed away due to an age-related illness.
-Serman's death comes 12 years after his brother passed away at age 86.
+Serman’s death comes 12 years after his brother’s passing at age 86.
 Richard, the younger of the Sherman brothers, continued to work in recent years.
 Best known for creating the music of Mary Poppins, which won the Shermans two Academy Awards in 1965, Richard Sherman was a Disney Legend.
-Last year, Sherman recorded a new version of "Feed the Birds" from Mary Poppins for the short film, Once Upon a Studio.
-"Feed the Birds" was known to be Walt Disney's favorite song, and Sherman would often play it for him in his office.
+Last year, he recorded a new version of “Feed the Birds” from Mary Poppins for the short film, Once Upon a Studio.
+“Feed the Birds” was known to be Walt Disney’s favorite song, and Sherman would often play it for him in his office.ย

-Sherman was born in New York on June 12th in 1928, and his family moved to Beverly Hills, California when he was 9.
-The Sherman brothers' gift for music came from their father, Al, who was also a songwriter.
+Sherman was born in New York on June 12th, 1928, and his family moved to Beverly Hills, California when he was nine.
+The Sherman brothers’ gift for music came from their father, Al, who was also a songwriter.
 In an interview in 2005, Sherman recalled his father encouraging him and his brother to write together.
-"He sensed that Bob and I collaborating and pooling our wits could come up with something," Sherman shared.
+“He sensed that Bob and I collaborating and pooling our wits could come up with something,” Sherman shared.

-The Sherman brothers' hit song "Tall Paul" from 1958 is what caught the attention of Walt Disney.
-Their music career began at Disney with The Parent Trap in 1961 and they continued to create music for films such as The Sword in the Stone, Winnie Pooh and the Honey Tree, The Jungle Book, Chitty Chitty Bang Bang, The Aristocats, Bedknobs and Broomsticks, and more.
+The Sherman brothers’ hit song “Tall Paul” from 1958 is what caught the attention of Walt Disney.
+Their music career began at the company with The Parent Trap in 1961 and they continued to create music for films such as The Sword in the Stone, Winnie Pooh and the Honey Tree, The Jungle Book, Chitty Chitty Bang Bang, The Aristocats, Bedknobs and Broomsticks, and more.
+However, it’s the “It’s a Small World” theme that has become their most well-known song.
+In fact, Time once reported it is likely the most-played song in music history.ย

 Throughout their career, the Shermans were nominated for nine Academy Awards, winning “Best Music, Substantially Original Score” for Mary Poppins and “Best Music, Original Song” for Mary Poppins‘ “Chim Chim Cher-ee.”

-The Sherman brothers' songwriting history and complicated personal relationship was chronicled in the 2009 film, The Boys: The Sherman Brothers' Story.
-Their last original score was for Disney's The Tigger Movie in 2000.
-In 2018, Sherman served as a consultant on Mary Poppins Returns, which featured new music from Marc Shaiman and songs by Lin-Manuel Miranda.
+The Sherman brothers’ songwriting history and complicated personal relationship were chronicled in the 2009 film, The Boys: The Sherman Brothers’ Story.
+Their last original score was for Disney’s The Tigger Movie in 2000.
+In 2018, Richard Sherman served as a consultant onย Mary Poppins Returns,ย which featured new music from Marc Shaiman and songs by Lin-Manuel Miranda.ย

 Last year, ComicBook spoke with the directors of Once Upon a Studio, and they reflected on their time working with Sherman.